epistrephein/rubyproject-template/README.md

 Customize the logic and the time interval in `config/schedule.rb`, then run `whenever --update-crontab`.

-A development console is available via `bin/console`.
+The development console is available via `bin/console`.

+The database supports migrations out-of-the-box: add progressive migration files in the `db/migrate` folder and run `rake db:migrate` to migrate.

 To extend this template, simply add your custom code and logic in `lib/` and in `.rake` files under the `tasks/` directory.